jet76/CSCI-135/Assignment 2/Part 2/README.md

 **How do I create a String variable that has a double rounded to two decimal places?** You want to use the format() method.
 Here is an example: String bar = String.format("value = %.2f", foo);

 **How do I compute the distance between two points?** You need to use the formula.
 In this formula p1 and p2 are the coordinates of one contact and q1 and q2 are the coordinates of another.
 You can take a square root in Java using Math.sqrt().
 While there is a math method for taking powers, if you are just squaring a value, it is much more efficient just to use the normal multiplication operator.

+---

+This README was adapted from an assignment page at Montana Tech: https://katie.cs.mtech.edu/classes/archive/f13/csci135/assign/input/